OchirnyamB/RetrospectiveCheckerboard_ob44f/Checkerboard.md

 3. **How well did you meet the requirements as set out in the challenge?
 What requirements did you not meet correctly (if any)?**

-4. **How well does your solution match the posted solution?
-What is different?**

 5. **How could you improve going forward?
 What don't you still understand that was required for the challenge?**